 Regent’s Seven Seas Voyager (42,000 tons) and Mariner (48,000 tons) are similar, carrying 700 guests and offering every guest an outside suite with balcony; many grades of suites are some of the largest at sea.

-Seven Seas Navigator (28,000 tons), carrying only 500 guests offers all the same facilities and dining options as the two larger vessels, apart from Signatures which is exclusive to the two larger vessels.
+Seven Seas Navigator (28,000 tons), carrying only 500 guests offers all the same facilities and dining options as the two larger vessels, apart from Chartreuse.
 There are also a small number of suites without balcony on Navigator; all the other ships offer suites with private balcony.

 All details quoted are thought to be correct at time of posting but are always subject to confirmation at time of booking

 Photo: Compass Rose Restaurant on-board Seven Explorer (RSSC) 02